Year-Over-Year Rental Rates in 4 Metro Areas – What’s Next?

 October rents had a nice spike in what was paid in rent.
 The rates for October were only slightly lower than in 2019, at -$48.
 November and December increased the negativity but stayed almost even for the two months at a -$280 and -$323, respectfully.

 In San Francisco, 2019 ended well.
 A benchmark unit rented for an average rate of $4,851 per month.
 All indicators pointed to even higher year-over-year rates going into 2020.
 This pattern is holding; San Francisco shows up as a crazy anomaly amidst falling rates in the rest of the country.
 Rents rose steadily in February and showed a massive spike in March.

 Even with April rents down slightly, year-over-year levels still rose above 2019.
 While May rental rates are dropping, you can see these rates still almost dead even with year-end 2019.
 Overall, rates held their value for the first five months.
-Will June continue to trend down?
 May held positive on the year over year, but June started to decline and is now sitting at less than 2019 rates.
 In actual rental rates, both months took a huge hit.
-They were seated positive in April at $225 in growth, but May turned negative to -$14, and June is sitting at -$119.
+They were seated positive in April at $225 in growth, but May turned negative to -$14, and June was sitting at -$119.

-The picture is clear – Washington, D.C. rents are not faring well so far in 2020.
+The picture is clear – Washington, D.C. rents did not fare well in 2020.

-* Washington, D.C., is seeing a nice comeback for July.
+Washington, D.C., saw a nice comeback for July.
 The reports show that the month-to-month had an increase of $110 from June to July.
-This is excellent news as people start to become active in their work and communities again.
-The year-over-year for July is also encouraging as July is now neck and neck with a $3 difference from 2019 to 2020.
-We will watch to see if this is a predictor of things to come.
+This was excellent news as people start to become active in their work and communities again.
+For July, the year-over-year was also encouraging as July is now neck and neck with a $3 difference from 2019 to 2020.

 Which metro areas would you like us to explore?